This page is intended to help administrators and raters effectively use the IDEA Feedback for Administrators System.

 - Upload a text file containing a list of email addresses (one per line)

-NOTE: We strongly advise that your campus test the email addresses prior to sending them to IDEA.
+NOTE: We strongly advise that your campus test the email addresses prior to sending them to Campus Labs.
 This should assist you in sending addresses without errors and only sending addresses of eligible raters.
-There is a fee for correcting undeliverable emails

-Sending the introductory announcement to raters via email is a good way to test the email addresses before providing the addresses to IDEA.
-Emails provided to IDEA will be used solely for the purpose of survey administration.
+Sending the introductory announcement to raters via email is a good way to test the email addresses before providing the addresses to Campus Labs.
+Emails provided to Campus Labs will be used solely for the purpose of survey administration.

 Step 6: Add Additional Questions (optional)

-Note: We strongly advise that you carefully draft and organize the additional questions completing the web-based Survey Request Form.
+- Note: We strongly advise that you carefully draft and organize the additional questions completing the web-based Survey Request Form.
 Using the Additional Questions area of the Survey Request Form, you must enter the questions in the order you want them to appear in the survey.
-If you need assistance with this step, please contact IDEA.
+If you need assistance with this step, please contact Campus Labs.